Stick Man – Review – St George’s Hall, Bradford

 The answer, for this Stick Man anyway, is to add songs, horseplay and a healthy dollop of panto into the mix and hope the Disciples of Donaldson forgive the deviations – and for most part of this one-act performance, they do.

 Mostly, that’s down to three talented and engaging performers.
 Jamie Coles is Stick Man – carrying the spirit and soul of the central character (if not the costume) with aplomb.
 He carries a model Stick Man with him, becoming his voice and emotions as the character goes through his trials and tribulations.
-Georgina Duncan is his Stick Lady Love, all forlorn with fluttering eyelashes until she becomes Stick Man’s tormentors – a dog who wants to play fetch, a girl with a penchant for Pooh sticks, a spot of puppetry for a swan in need of sticks for its nest.
+Georgina Duncan is his Stick Lady Love, all forlorn with fluttering eyelashes until she transforms into Stick Man’s tormentors – a dog who wants to play fetch, a girl with a penchant for Pooh sticks, a spot of puppetry for a swan in need of sticks for its nest.

 Paddy Duff, in a hectic and demanding role, is sidekick, narrator and, most impressively, one-man band.
 During the 50-minute act he plays saxophone, keyboards, percussion, melodica and more whilst also joining in with the song and dance routines and knitting the narrative together.
 His timing is critical as he adds sound effects to the on-stage frolics – although quite why any human-to-human verbal interaction between the actors is done in exaggerated upper crust accents is a mystery, and it does eventually start to grate.